JuanPabloDiaz/freeForGeeks/README.md

 - [SQL Practice](https://www.sql-practice.com) queries with an online terminal.
 Solve SQL query questions using a practice database.
 Learn and improve your SQL skills.
 - [TypeHero](https://typehero.dev) is a free course that teaches you the basics of TypeScript.
 Practice by completing challenges. ⭐ [5.4k stars](https://github.com/typehero/typehero)
 - [33 JavaScript concepts](https://github.com/leonardomso/33-js-concepts) every developer should know. ⭐ [64k stars](https://github.com/leonardomso/33-js-concepts)
+- [Free Certifications for Developers (in Spanish)](https://www.freecodecamp.org/espanol/news/1000-certificaciones-gratis-para-desarrolladores) is a list of free certifications for developers that FreeCodeCamp published in Spanish.

 ## Job Boards